Feature Selection with Annealing for Computer Vision and Big Data Learning: Experiments

 \subsection{Ranking Experiments}

+Sparse motion segmentation is the problem of grouping a given set of trajectories of feature points (that were tracked through the frames of an image sequence) into a number of groups according to their common, usually rigid, motion.
+A popular method for sparse motion segmentation is spectral clustering \cite{lauer2009spectral}, where the feature point trajectories are projected to a lower dimensional space where spectral clustering is performed according to an affinity measure.

+The FSA for Ranking using the loss \eqref{eq:rankloss} and piecewise linear response functions was used for ranking a number of candidate motion segmentations obtained by spectral clustering with different parameters to predict the best one.
+For each segmentation about 2000 features are extracted, measuring model fitness and cluster compactess.
+Details about how the candidate segmentations are generated and the feature pool are given in the supplementary material.

 The FSA Rank based method for motion segmentation was evaluated on the Hopkins 155 dataset~\cite{tron2007benchmark}.
-The Hopkins 155 Dataset has been created with the goal of providing an extensive benchmark for testing sparse motion segmentation algorithms.
-It contains 155 sets of trajectories of 2 or 3 motions from 50 videos, along with the corresponding ground truth.
+The Hopkins 155 Dataset contains 155 sets of feature point trajectories of 2 or 3 motions from 50 videos, along with the corresponding ground truth segmentation.
 Based on the content of the video and the type of motion, the 155 sequences can be categorized into three main groups: {\it checkerboard}, {\it traffic} and {\it articulated}.
 Figure~\ref{fig:hopkins155} shows sample frames from three videos of the Hopkins 155 database with the feature points superimposed.